PHUKET TRAVEL GUIDE

-Fly – Flights from all major airports fly to Phuket; often via Bangkok.
-When traveling from Bangkok to Phuket, flights can be found from 1500฿ and upwards with budget airline; Air Asia.
+Fly – The most popular option for those looking at how to get to Phuket, is flying.
+Flights from all major airports fly to Phuket; often via Bangkok.
+When traveling from Bangkok to Phuket, flights can be found from 1500฿ and upwards with the budget airline; Air Asia.

-The beaches of Phuket are about 45 minutes to an hour away from Phuket International Airport, with taxis available from the airport and costing around 500฿ – 600฿.
+The beaches of Phuket are about 45 minutes to an hour away from Phuket International Airport, with taxis available from the airport and cost around 500฿ – 600฿.
 There is an airport bus service that runs into Phuket City costing 85฿ with taxi and Tuk Tuks then available from the bus station to the beaches for 300฿ if that is where you are staying.
-Shared minibuses are also available from 160฿ – 180฿ per person but don’t leave the airport until full and can be slow, with various drop offs.
-Some minibuses in Phuket also stop at a travel agent on the way, hoping to gain commission on those selling tours etc.
+Shared minibusses are also available from 160฿ – 180฿ per person but don’t leave the airport until full and can be slow, with various drop-offs.
+Some minibusses in Phuket also stop at a travel agent on the way, hoping to gain commission on those selling tours, etc.

 An airport bus is now available from Phang-Nga Road to Phuket International.

-Bus – Day and night buses are available from Bangkok, taking around 12 hours.
+Bus – Day and night buses are available from Bangkok to Phuket, taking around 12 hours.
 You do get to see some lovely countryside during day buses and the Government VIP buses offer nice chairs and a direct journey.
-There have been many reports in recent years, of bags and items going missing during long bus rides on private companies buses.
+There have been many reports in recent years, of bags and items going missing during long bus rides on private companies’ buses.
 Avoid private company buses being sold in popular tourist spots such as Khao San Road.
-Buy your ticket directly from the bus station and stick to the Government run buses.
+Buy your ticket directly from the bus station and stick to the Government-run buses.

-Ferry – Ferries are available from Phi Phi, Koh manta and Krabi, with journeys from Phi Phi taking 90 minutes and leaving twice a day.
+Ferry – Ferries are available from Phi Phi, Koh Lanta, and Krabi, with journeys from Phi Phi taking 90 minutes and leaving twice a day.

 How to get around Phuket